renard/ansible-system-install/roles/system-install/README.md

 [Alpine](https://alpinelinux.org/), and
 [Archlinux](https://www.archlinux.org/) distributions.

+## Warning - Danger zone

+Using this role is dangerous.
+It destroy any existing data from all drives found on the remote system without any confirmation.
+Do not use if you have any data on the remote machine.
+There is absolutely no way to recover deleted data.
+This role has no brain, use your own.

 ## Prerequisite

 You will need to boot your server using a live CD or use a PXE boot